-THE MORAL IS: Don't envy the well-off, until you know the price they pay.
+The moral is: Don't envy the well-off, until you know the price they pay.

-31 The Heaven Of 33
+The Heaven Of 33 [Chapter 1.

-[Chapter 1.
 Co-operation]

-NCE UPON A TIME, when King Magadha was ruling in the land, there was a young noble called, 'Magha the Good'.
+Once upon a time, when King Magadha was ruling in the land, there was a young noble called, 'Magha the Good'.
 He lived in a remote village of just 30 families.
 When he was young, his parents married him to a girl who had qualities of character similar to his own.
 They were very happy together, and she gave birth to several children.